 All the women and girls put the food away and did dishes, which took forever and a day.
 Everybody talked up a blue-streak in the kitchen, while the men watched the fights or football on TV.
 I had way more fun in the kitchen, listening to those women gossip and laugh and talk about the old times.
 Sometimes they sang songs or recited poems.
 That’s where I found out that Grandma had a wicked stepmother, ’cause her Mom died when she was younger than me.
 And she wet the bed and got a mean song sang to her by other kids.
 I tried to think what Grandma looked like when she was eight years old or younger, but it was no use; I had her old face stuck in my head.
 I tried to think of her feeling bad about herself, and that was even harder.
 My grandma was a laugher and a squeezer.

 Families can be so different, and still love a little girl to bits.
-Most of Mom’s aunts and uncles, and my Grandma and Grandpa are gone, so is my cousin Larry.
+Most of Mom’s aunts and uncles, and my Grandma and Grandpa are gone, so is my cousin Larry and Uncle Kenny and Aunt Pat, and Uncle Gene, too.
 None of the next generation get together with my family at Christmas, except of course my brothers and sisters, which come to think of it, is most of us.
 It’s interesting how the two family traditions blended together to create a new one.
 I wonder where it will go from here.